From Prompts to Protection: Large Language Model-Enabled In-Context Learning for Smart Public Safety UAV: Introduction

-The conventional approach to deploying LLMs relies on cloud-based infrastructures, which often introduces communication delays and raises privacy concerns, particularly problematic for time-sensitive and mission-critical UAV operations\cite{10759588}.
+The conventional approach to deploying LLMs relies on cloud-based infrastructures, which often introduces communication delays and raises privacy concerns – issues that are particularly problematic for time-sensitive and mission-critical UAV operations\cite{yan2025hybrid}.
 A recent trend is to shift LLM deployment to the network edge through edge server integration.
-This approach allows LLMs to directly serve the computational and operational needs of edge devices such as UAVs.
-Notably, LLMs can be taught new tasks using In-Context Learning (ICL) by the UAV, enabling rapid adaptation without retraining.
-For instance, ICL can facilitate key UAV functions, including path planning and velocity control, data collection scheduling, and power management, enhancing real-time decision-making in emergencies.
+This approach enables LLMs to directly serve the computational and operational needs of edge devices such as UAVs.
+Notably, LLMs can learn new tasks using In-Context Learning (ICL) by the UAV, allowing rapid adaptation without retraining.
+For example, ICL can support key UAV functions such as path planning, velocity control, data collection scheduling, and power management, thereby enhancing real-time decision-making in emergencies. \cite{yang2024plug}.

+ICL is inherently lightweight because it eliminates the need for conventional model retraining and complex optimization.
+Unlike DRL or supervised methods that require extensive gradient updates, ICL adapts to new environments purely through prompt design and contextual demonstrations, minimizing computational and energy costs.
+Its training-free nature allows real-time responsiveness to dynamic UAVs or network conditions without simulation cycles.
+Moreover, ICL is compatible with compact, instruction-tuned models that can be quantized and deployed efficiently on edge devices, enabling low-latency reasoning at the network edge.
+By leveraging natural-language task formulations instead of handcrafted reward functions, ICL offers a simplified, interpretable, and resource-efficient alternative to conventional learning pipelines.